 Financial technology (Fintech) startups have been evolving at a superfast rate as technology disruption entrenches the banking and finance sector deeper each passing day.
 Just to understand the expansion of this behemoth, the number of Fintech startups funded in the first half of 2016 is collectively more than the aggregate of total startups funded in 2015.

-Second challenge is the lack of open APIs in several areas.
-For example: The absence of an API where you can automatically frank an agreement electronically.
+The second challenge is the lack of open APIs in several areas.
+For example The absence of an API where you can automatically frank an agreement electronically.
 There are numerous countries that have implemented an e-stamp mechanism, but India still lacks it.

 Advent of Marketplace lending

 Marketplace lending is one of the fastest growing areas in Fintech.
 The sector has evolved from individuals who obtained loans from other individuals to platforms that secure funding from organizations in an online marketplace.
 Fintech provides the users with an end-to-end solution by combining the aspects of digital lending and financial aggregators.
 According to a recently published Morgan Stanley report, lending platforms have risen at an average of 123% a year since 2010 globally.
 They predict that marketplace lending will reach $290 billion by 2020 at an average of 51% growth each year.
 Although the Marketplace lending sector is growing, the cost of obtaining customers still remains high.
 Also, till now finding borrowers is more difficult than securing lenders.
 Keys to the growth of this sector is a partnership with credit card lenders, tech firms and banks.